Did you know?

 Appearance

-Whilst typically dark green in color, the coloration of American lobsters can vary, with some specimens an interesting light blue
+Whilst typically dark green, the coloration of American lobsters can vary, with some specimens an interesting light blue

-At the same time, the American lobster has long, spiny antennae measuring approximately 51 mm long and split into Y-shaped structures covered with nerve cells that sense odors.
-They also have five pairs of legs, with the front two pairs modified into large claws that they use for catching prey and defending themselves from predators.
+They possess long, spiny antennae measuring approximately 51 mm long and split into Y-shaped structures covered with nerve cells that sense odors.
+They also have five pairs of walking legs, with the front two pairs modified into large claws that they use for catching prey and defending themselves from predators.
+Recreational fishermen catch lobsters in coastal waters with pots and by hand while scuba diving.

 American lobsters can reach lengths of over 64 cm and weigh up to over 20 kg